 - Feed her based on feeding guide and veterinary recommendations

 - Evaluate your cat's physical condition using our body condition scoring system every two to three weeks for the first six months

 - Adjust the amount you feed accordingly

-If switching your cat to Hill's Science Plan Feline Mature Adult Active Longevity, gradually introduce it over a 7-day period.
+If switching your cat to Hill's Science Plan Feline Adult Optimal Care, gradually introduce it over a 7-day period.
 Do this by mixing your cat's former food with increasing proportions of the new food, until only Science Plan is being fed.
-She will then be able to fully enjoy the taste and benefits of the superior nutrition provided by Science Plan Feline Mature Adult Active Longevity.
-You and your vet Your vet is the best source of information about the health and well-being of your mature cat.
+She will then be able to fully enjoy the taste and benefits of the superior nutrition provided by Science Plan Feline Adult Optimal Care.
+You and your vet Your vet is the best source of information about the health and well-being of your cat.
 Ask your vet to advise regularly on your cat's weight because achieving and maintaining a pet's ideal weight not only reduces certain health risks, but can lead to your cat having a more energetic, longer and healthier life.

-Ask your veterinarian which of these three feeding methods is best for your mature cat:
+Ask your veterinarian which of these three feeding methods is best for your adult cat:

 Free Choice: Food is available to your cat at all times.

 Time-Limited Feeding: Food is available to your cat for a limited time.